epfl-ada/ada-2023-project-tornada/README.md

 ~~What~~  *Who* are you drinking?

+## Link to our site

+Go check out our data story at https://ctaverni.github.io/whatareyoudrinking/ !

 ## Abstract
 In this study we aim to examine the effect to a brewery's output that is caused by ownership by a large corporation.
 More precisely, we aim to determine if being a 'big' beer translates to obtaining lower ratings on BeerAdvocate.
 In doing so, we will get a better grasp of the beer industry and a better look at its key players.